FoamScience/openfoam-with-neovim/content/home/amr.md

 ### More refinement/unrefinement criteria

-In addition to the interface refinement criterion, we can track:
+In addition to the interface refinement criterion, we have developed:
+- Error-driven refinement selection criteria
+    - local residual error estimate
-- The discretisation error
+    - local discretisation error estimate
-- Interesting ranges of field _values, gradient_ and/or _curl_
+- further field-based refinement selection criteria: _values, gradient_ and/or _curl_
 - User-supplied (dynamic) code for refinement selection

----

-There is also support for ”**mounting**” these criteria on top of each other
-- Unrefinement won’t interfere with the refined (and to-be refined) cells in the same timeStep

 ---